virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

   const english = allI18nKeys.en;
   const stringifiedJSON = JSON.stringify(english, null, 2);
 ```
-- write the stringifiedJSON to a new Context file with the following content.
+- write the stringifiedJSON to a new VcsModule configuration file with the following content.
 This example uses `pl` as an example.
 ```JSON
 {
   "i18n": [{